Administration, Configuration & Customization

 This article shows you how to view the logon history in Dundas BI.

-Dundas BI has built-in support for multiple tenants in a single instance of Dundas BI, each with their own users that are isolated from other tenants.
+Dundas BI has full built-in support for multiple tenants in a single instance of Dundas BI, each with their own users that are isolated from other tenants.

 This walkthrough shows you how to use overrides to use the same data connector, dashboards, etc., for multiple tenants but connect to different data sources for each.